o3de/o3de.org/content/docs/user-guide/components/reference/atom/diffuse-probe-grid.md

 - **Editor Real-Time and Runtime Auto Select**: The Editor uses real-time ray tracing for the best editing experience, while the runtime chooses between real-time ray tracing or baked, depending on the GPU's capability.

 - **Editor Baked and Runtime Baked**: Both the Editor and the runtime use baked diffuse GI for maximum performance.
 The textures can be explicitly baked at the appropriate time by temporarily switching the Editor Mode to `Real Time (Ray-Traced)` and baking the textures.

+## Notes

+- The length of the rays that're casted from the probe is limited to 20 meters.